-We are concerned also that the proposals might have unintended consequences by encouraging opportunistic residential conversion schemes which could be more lucrative for property owners and could drive out viable local shops as well as encouraging the reuse of redundant ones.
-We consider that the proposed prior approval process on design does not pay sufficient attention to amenity considerations and might result in a poor standard of internal and external layout and poor living conditions for residents, particularly where neighbouring existing uses cause noise or odour nuisance (e.g. pubs, clubs and takeaways).
-We consider that a prior approval test on "design" should include a test of whether the proposal would deliver an acceptable standard of amenity and living conditions for residents, not just through its design, but through its layout, location and relationship to adjacent uses.
-Related to this, officers have significant concerns about inconsistencies in the prior approval process generally.
+The proposals might have unintended consequences by encouraging opportunistic residential conversion schemes which could be more lucrative for property owners and could drive out viable local shops as well as encouraging the reuse of redundant ones.
+It is considered that the proposed prior approval process on design does not pay sufficient attention to amenity considerations and might result in a poor standard of internal and external layout and poor living conditions for residents, particularly where neighbouring existing uses cause noise or odour nuisance (e.g. pubs, clubs and takeaways).
+It is further considered that a prior approval test on "design" should include a test of whether the proposal would deliver an acceptable standard of amenity and living conditions for residents, not just through its design, but through its layout, location and relationship to adjacent uses.
+Related to this, there are significant concerns about inconsistencies in the prior approval process generally.
 For example, under these proposals, single dwellings provided through permitted change of use of small shops would have to meet prior approval tests on economic impact and impact on town centre character, whereas the wholesale conversion of large city centre office buildings to housing which is already permitted by the 2013 order does not need to meet such a test.
 These issues are expanded on in the detailed response in Appendix 1.
-We consider also that it may be difficult to define precisely what is meant by "building work sufficient to allow the conversion to residential use" when this may vary widely in different circumstances.